FuelLabs/fuel-specs/specs/protocol/tx_validity.md

 This section defines _VM precondition validity rules_ for transactions: the bare minimum required to accept an unconfirmed transaction into a mempool, and preconditions that the VM assumes to hold prior to execution.
 Chains of unconfirmed transactions are omitted.

-For a transaction `tx`, state `state`, and contract set `contracts`, the following checks must pass.
+For a transaction `tx`, UTXO set `state`, and contract set `contracts`, the following checks must pass.

 ### Base Sanity Checks